KratosMultiphysics/Kratos/docs/pages/Kratos/Documentation_Guide/How_Tos/Create_Content/Documentation_Pages.md

 ## Python snippets

 Python snippets can be added to markdown as usual.
-In this case, if one required to generate the output of the python snippet automatically and then to be added to the same markdown file, then ```## POST_PROCESS_PAGES_PYTHON_OUTPUT_GENERATION``` can be added somewhere within the python snippet.
+In this case, if one requires to generate the output of the python snippet automatically and append after the python snippet, then following steps can be followed.
+1. Add `## POST_PROCESS_PAGES_PYTHON_OUTPUT_GENERATION` anywhere in the python snippet.
+It should not have any leading or trailing spaces/tabs.
+2. Run the local build in your computer [Make sure to initialize kratos environment or any other library environments in the terminal which is being used by the snippet].
+This will run the snippet and capture the output.
+It will also remove the `## POST_PROCESS_PAGES_PYTHON_OUTPUT_GENERATION` tag line from the python snippet.
+3. Now you will see some block after the python snippet which contains the python output.

 This generation is only done if ```process_pages.py``` is passed with `-t local` flag.
 Following is an example: